awvis/Unity_HTCVive_Beginners_Scene/README.md

 ## **Specs**
 >Made with Unity 5.5.0f3

->Room scene with lightings.
+>Living Room scene with lightings.
 Works out of the box.

->Free living room fbx model

 ## **Scripts**
 >Navigate inside the scene using HTC Vive's controller pad.

->Smoothing Camera View on the monitor to debug the view.